 The preparation of our condensed consolidated financial statements in conformity with U.S. GAAP requires us to make estimates and judgments that affect the amounts reported in those financial statements and accompanying notes.
 Although we believe the estimates we use are reasonable, due to the inherent uncertainty involved in making those estimates, actual results reported in future periods could differ from those estimates.
-Significant estimates and judgments embedded in the consolidated financial statements for the periods presented include revenue recognition, stock-based compensation, the valuation of goodwill and intangible assets, and income taxes.
+Significant estimates and judgments embedded in the consolidated financial statements for the periods presented include revenue recognition, stock-based compensation, the valuation of goodwill and intangible assets, leases, costs to obtain a contract with a customer, and income taxes.